China wants to ban bitcoin mining, traders say move not a surprise

 It did not stipulate a target date or plan for how to eliminate bitcoin mining, meaning that such activities should be phased out immediately, the document said.
 The public has until May 7 to comment on the draft.

-State-owned newspaper Securities Times said on Tuesday the draft list "distinctly reflects the attitude of the country's industrial policy" towards the cryptocurrency industry.
+State-owned newspaper Securities Times said on Tuesday the draft list "distinctly reflects the attitude of the country's industrial policy" toward the cryptocurrency industry.

 "The NDRC's move is in line overall with China's desire to control different layers of the rapidly growing crypto industry, and does not yet signal a major shift in policy," said Jehan Chu, managing partner at blockchain investment firm Kenetic.